chadagreene/ITS_LIVE/documentation/itslive_mosaic_downloader_documentation.md

 [&larr; Back to ITS\_LIVE main page](../README.md)

 # `itslive_mosaic_downloader` documentation
-The `itslive2geo` function transforms projected map coordinates to geographic coordinates.
+The `itslive_mosaic_downloader` function downloads all of the annual mosaics for a specified region.

 ## Syntax